telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 (The content of this section applies to all builtins except `dateExpires` attribute.
 Check the document [on transient entities](transient_entities.md) for specific information about `dateExpires`).

-Firs of all: **you are strongly encouraged to not use attributes or metadata with same name of a NGSIv2 builtin one**.
-In fact, the NGSIv2 specifiation forbids that (check "Attribute names restrictions" and "Metadata names restrictions" sections in the specification).
+First of all: **you are strongly encouraged to not use attributes or metadata with same name of a NGSIv2 builtin one**.
+In fact, the NGSIv2 specification forbids that (check "Attribute names restrictions" and "Metadata names restrictions" sections in the specification).

-Howerver, if you are forced to have such attributes or metadata (maybe due to legacy reasons) take into account the following considerations:
+However, if you are forced to have such attributes or metadata (maybe due to legacy reasons) take into account the following considerations:

 * You can create/update attributes and/or metadata which name is the same of a NGSIv2 builtin.